 The Quip electric toothbrush is a popular choice among people who are looking for a simple and effective electric toothbrush with a sleek design and convenient subscription service.
 The Quip brush is a relatively new battery-powered toothbrush from a company that aims to make proper brushing easy.

-To do this, when you purchase a Quip brush, you also sign up to receive a replacement brush head every three months.
-Three months is the amount of time dentists recommend using a brush before changing it.
+When you buy a Quip electric toothbrush, you automatically sign up for a replacement brush head every three months.
+Dentists recommend using a brush for three months before replacing it.

 Quip cleans your teeth using a gentle vibrating movement, and it comes with a handy guide that tells you how you can brush up—pun very intended—on your brushing techniques.

-It also features an undeniably sleek design and comes in a few different color options and two different material options: You can get your Quip electric toothbrush in either green or blue plastic, or silver, copper, slate, black or gold metal.
-Sometimes throughout the year, you might even be able to get your hands on a limited edition color.
+It also features an undeniably sleek design and comes in different color options.
+Quip electric toothbrushes are available in silver, copper, slate, black, gold, and other colors.
+Throughout the year, you may be able to obtain a limited edition color.

 What makes the Quip brush different than other electric toothbrushes?

-We've already talked a little bit about how Quip is different than other models of powered brushes, namely—its sleek style and the fact that you automatically get replacement brush heads sent to you every three months.
+What makes the Quip brush different than other electric toothbrushes is its sleek style and the fact that you automatically get replacement brush heads sent to you every three months.

 How does the Quip toothbrush work?